Skip to content

 We’re proud to be Great Place to Work® Certified, a testament to our commitment to fostering a positive, inclusive, and supportive workplace for our team.

-Currently, the Foundation follows a hybrid approach: We are in the office Mondays through Thursdays, and have flexibility in where we work on Fridays.
+Currently, we follow a hybrid approach: We are in the office Monday through Thursday and have flexibility in where we work on Friday.

 Learn more about our mission and vision, the people who work here, and Mr. Kauffman’s legacy.